-Moana is a tool to help practitioners and agencies engage Pasifika youth and aiga/kainga/anau/families /whānau.
-It has grown out of a large national study of vulnerable youth; the Youth Transitions Study (www.youthsay.co.nz).
-Qualities practitioners need to build relationships and support transformational change when working with Pasifika youth are offered in the Moana framework.
-Qualities are the skills, knowledge, attitudes, values, processes, and systems that practitioners and the agencies demonstrate when working with Pasifika youth.
-These are the practices that young people in the Youth Transitions Study say make the most difference to their capacity to create and sustain positive change.
+- Moana is a tool to help practitioners and agencies engage effectively with Pasifika youth and aiga/ kainga/anau/families/whānau.
+It came from a large national study; the Youth Transitions Study (www.youthsay.co.nz). - Qualities practitioners need to build relationships and support transformational change, when working with Pasifika youth, are offered in the Moana framework.
+These are the practices that young people in the Youth Transitions Study said made the most difference to their capacity to create and sustain positive change. - The Moana framework includes the skills, knowledge, attitudes, values, processes, and systems that practitioners and agencies demonstrate when working successfully with Pasifika youth.